 We present our findings in a formal written report, accompanied by our point-by-point recommendations.

 If your site’s performance isn’t what it should be, and you want detailed actionable items, contact us for a quotation.
 We’ll respond promptly with an itemized cost proposal to suit your needs.
 Our rates are extremely competitive and we pride ourselves on over-delivering.
-Our basic report usually runs at least 8 – 12 pages, packed with details of our findings and specific, actionable recommendations.
+Our basic reports usually run at least 8 – 12 pages for small sites, but can easily run up to 40 pages or more for more complex sites and are packed with details of our findings and specific, actionable recommendations, prioritized by risk and impact.

 If you’d like a more detailed idea of what our site audit provides, here’s a description of what should be learned from a site audit.